MakeSchool-Tutorials/sa-2018-node-reddit/P06-Voting/content.md

 slug: 06-voting
 ---

-The final step–and the main feature that separates Reddit from any other message board–is up-voting and down-voting posts.
-We'll sort all of the posts by their number of votes so that (in theory) the most interesting content will always be at the top.
+Our final step–and the main feature that separates Reddit from any other message board–is up-voting and down-voting posts.
+In this section, we will:

+- Let users vote on posts
+- Add points to our posts so we can keep track of their votes
+- Sort posts by vote, so that the most popular posts are always at the top.

 <!--
 - add buttons to view